Shoppers are searching for and buying products locally more than ever. In fact, searches including “near me” have grown 3x in the past two years.

 A local inventory listing is triggered whenever a shopper searches for a product within a given geographical parameter (set by the merchant in their store’s Google Business Profile), and appears at the top of Google Search’s results page.
 Local inventory listings also appear in Google Maps and the Google Shopping tab.

 Shoppers see which stores have the product they need in stock, its description, price, rating, and even get directions to the store.
 Businesses can choose where shoppers pay: on their website, at your store, or directly on Google using Buy on Google.

 Once you’ve listed your store’s inventory on Google for free, you can pay to boost your listings and get them in front of even more customers.

 Sync store inventory with Google in seconds

-Use Shopify’s Google channel to list your store’s products on Google for free, launch Smart Shopping campaigns, and track performance from Shopify’s back office.
+Use the Google & YouTube app for Shopify to list your store’s products on Google for free, launch Smart Shopping campaigns, and track performance from Shopify’s back office.

 Benefits of Google local inventory ads

 Today, consumers search online before buying at their local store.
 In fact, 83% of US shoppers who visit a store say they’d searched online beforehand, and 78% search for info about local stores at least once a week.

 Google local inventory ads are an accessible way for brands with physical stores to increase their online presence, promote their inventory, increase foot traffic, and—most importantly—make more sales.

 Bring your store online